ono-midori/ono-midori.github.io/techs/linuxmm.md

 ### Allocating Pages

-parameter which is a set of flags that determine how the allocator will behave.
-The flags are discussed in Section 6.4.
+Linux provides a quite sizable API for the allocation of page frames.
+All of them take a `gfp_mask` as a parameter which is a set of flags that determine how the allocator will behave.
+The flags are discussed in the following section.

-The allocation API functions all use the core function __alloc_pages() but the APIs exist so that the correct node and zone will be chosen.
-Different users will require different zones such as ZONE_DMA for certain device drivers or ZONE_NORMAL for disk buffers and callers should not have to be aware of what node is being used.
-A full list of page allocation APIs are listed in the table.
+The allocation API functions all use the core function `__alloc_pages()` but the APIs exist so that the correct node and zone will be chosen.
+Different users will require different zones such as `ZONE_DMA` for certain device drivers or `ZONE_NORMAL` for disk buffers, and callers should not have to be aware of what node is being used.
+A full list of page allocation APIs are listed as follows:

 - `struct page * alloc_page(unsigned int gfp_mask)`: Allocate a single page and return a struct address
 - `struct page * alloc_pages(unsigned int gfp_mask, unsigned int order)`: Allocate 2<sup>order</sup> number of pages and returns a struct page